 \subsection{Sorting}

-Sorting is a simple way of identifying minima and maxima in columns and relationships between columns.
-Offering flexible means for determining the sorting of rows in a table visualization is one of the most essential requirements (see \ref{req:sorting}).
-In addition to providing the standard feature of sorting items in ascending or descending order by a single numerical, textual, or categorical vector, Taggle enables users to sort items hierarchically, where a top-level column determines the initial sorting, a second column breaks ties from the initial sorting, and so on.
-This is particularly useful when sorting by categorical columns.
-Users can also sort matrix columns by specifying a statistical measure (minimum, maximum, lower and upper quartile, median, mean) as sorting criterion.
+Sorting is a simple way of identifying minima and maxima in columns.
+Sorting also reveals relationships between columns.
+In addition to sorting in ascending or descending order by a numerical, textual, or categorical column, Taggle enables users to sort items hierarchically, where a top-level column determines the initial sorting, a second column breaks ties from the initial sorting, and so on.
+This sorting strategy is particularly useful when sorting by categorical columns.
+Users can also sort matrix columns by specifying a statistical measure (minimum, maximum, lower and upper quartile, median, mean) as the sorting criterion.

-While other table visualizations such as the Visual Spreadsheet~\cite{tyner_ucsc_2017} sort attributes hierarchically based on the order of the columns, we decided to separate the sorting from the layout.
-If no grouping is active, we use the order of attributes in the data selection panel to define the hierarchical sorting.
-First, the rows are sorted by the attribute shown at the top of the panel.
-If multiple items have the same value or are in the same category, the second attribute will be taken to resolve the tie.
-This strategy is applied recursively, as illustrated in Figure \ref{fig:aids}, where the countries are sorted first by two categorical attributes (\textit{continent} and \textit{human development index}) and then by a numerical vector (number of \textit{people knowing they have HIV}).
+Although other table visualizations such as the Visual Spreadsheet~\cite{tyner_ucsc_2017} sort attributes hierarchically based on the order of the columns, we decided to separate the sorting from the layout.
+Since we expect that in most cases users are satisfied with simple sorting by one attribute, clicking on the sort button in the column header always results in the data being sorted by the corresponding attribute.
+Once the user activates the sorting by one attribute, a dedicated sorting hierarchy panel appears in the data selection panel.
+The panel allows users to add additional sorting attributes and change their order (see Figure~\ref{fig:aids} (d)).

-Which columns are used for sorting is shown by highlighting the sort button and by a number identifying the rank of the attribute in the data selection panel.